 - Staggered double-strand break at cut site creates 5’ overhangs

 The planned launch of cGMP Eureca-V Nuclease will streamline client translational efforts and make it easier than ever to source a pharmaceutical-grade Type-V gene editing nuclease!
-Eureca-V will be the first Type-V nuclease on the market as an cGMP inventoried catalog product, presenting an attractive alternative to technology that is more challenging to license or secure freedom to operate.
+We expect that Eureca-V will be the first Type-V nuclease on the market as an cGMP inventoried catalog product, presenting an attractive alternative to technology that is more challenging to license or secure freedom to operate.

 As with the cGMP nucleases already in our catalog, cGMP Eureca-V will be fully supported as a drug substance by Aldevron’s dedicated Regulatory Affairs team.
 Aldevron is committed to supporting client filings with the FDA as well as international regulatory bodies.
 Our team can help to draft relevant sections of your regulatory filing and plans to submit a Drug Master File for Eureca-V™ upon release and completion of a real-time GMP stability study.